ChristopherMorrison/ctf-tool/README.md

 # Tool instructions
 ## ctf-tool.py
 Builds a CTFd config from a problem set and optionally installs the problem set onto the local machine for socat connections.
 Meant to be a plug and play clone of the capability seen at Battelle/Hack Ohio 2017 CTF whit major extentions.
+The default CTFd output will have the admin user **root** with password **root** after the new zip is uploaded to an existing instance.

 ## src/validate.py
 A simple mini-tool for validating that a challenge pack has been correctly made.